Convert docx to PDF Java: Batch Edit Word Files with GroupDocs.Editor

 - Purchase – obtain a full license for production use.

-How to batch edit word files with GroupDocs.Editor
+How to convert docx to PDF java and batch edit word files with GroupDocs.Editor

-Below is a step‑by‑step guide that demonstrates how to load docx and prepare it for batch editing.
+Below is a step‑by‑step guide that demonstrates how to load docx, edit it, and finally save it as PDF for each file in a batch.

 1. Import Required Classes